whatmakeart/whatmakeart.github.io/content/sewing/how-to-sew-a-tote-bag.md

 ## Prerequisites

-To complete this tutorial you should know [ How to Thread an Juki DDL 870 Industrial Sewing Machine](./how-to-thread-a-home-sewing-machine.md), [how-to-cut-fabric](./how-to-cut-fabric.md), and [How-to-Sew-Six-Basic-Seams](./how-to-sew-six-basic-seams.md).how-to-sew-six-basic-seams.md
+To complete this tutorial you should know [How to Thread an Juki DDL 870 Industrial Sewing Machine](./how-to-thread-a-home-sewing-machine.md), [how-to-cut-fabric](./how-to-cut-fabric.md), and [How-to-Sew-Six-Basic-Seams](./how-to-sew-six-basic-seams.md).

 ## Instructions